-- detail its views robustly on these issues and provide rationale for any proposed framework changes. - reference its consideration of all the options and explain the relative merits of any proposed option(s). - set out how its proposals affect their own risk levels and are to the ultimate benefit of consumers. - consider how any changes fit cogently and coherently with elements of the framework proposed elsewhere.
+- take account of the arrangements which have been developed as part of the existing framework when considering the benefits28 and drawbacks29 of different approaches. - detail its views robustly on these issues and provide rationale for any proposed framework changes. - reference its consideration of all the options and explain the relative merits of any proposed option(s). - set out how its proposals affect their own risk levels and are to the ultimate benefit of consumers. - consider how any changes fit cogently and coherently with elements of the framework proposed elsewhere.